magento/merchdocs/src/cms/page-builder-add-content-products.md

    ![Product appearance]({% link images/images-ee/page-builder-products-appearances.png %}){: .zoom}
    _Setting the product appearance_

-   If you choose the product carousel, you must also configure the [Carousel Settings}.
+   If you choose the product carousel, you must also configure the [Carousel Settings](#carousel-settings).

 1. For **Select Products By**, choose the method for product selection: